 That can mean all physiological changes: weight loss or gain, fat loss or gain, and muscle loss or gain—require different efforts and amounts of time for different people.

-But even if your body might defend against weight loss, you can still lose weight, gain muscle, and dramatically change your body.
+But even if your body might resist weight loss, you can still lose weight, gain muscle, and dramatically change your body.

 What to do next: